 We have been made aware that there have been issues with our outgoing calls dropping out or not connecting properly in a small number of cases.
 If you identify problems with a call made to yourself please send details to the practice email address - alwoodleymedicalcentre [at] nhs.net.
 We will log the details to pass onto our telephone service supplier for further investigation.

-If you are struggling to contact the practice you can use the 'Patient Triage' link at the top of this page to submit your request online.
+If you are struggling to contact the practice you can use the 'Patient Triage' link below to submit your request online.

 We are pleased to launch our trial of a new online consultation tool in collaboration with AccuRx - Patient triage.